rafaqz/Rasters.jl/README.md

 Other functionality in extensions:
 - Raster data downloads, like `Worldclim{Climate}`: `using RasterDataSources`
 - Makie plots: `using GLMakie` (opengl interactive) or `using CairoMakie` (print) etc.
-- Coordinate transformations for gdal rasters: `using CoordinateTransformations`
+- Coordinate transformations for GDAL rasters: `using CoordinateTransformations`

 ## Getting the `lookup` array from dimensions